Low transparency

 I'd put Low transparency on your radar and read on, if you're facing these challenges:

-The most common issues within the organization.
+- The most common issues within the organization.
+You probably won’t be able to get rid of this, once you have a scale, but you can (and should) try to fight it as hard as possible.
+Learn more - The most common issues within the organization.
 You probably won’t be able to get rid of this, once you have a scale, but you can (and should) try to fight it as hard as possible.
 Learn more

-Distrust between tech and business teams happens when these groups don't communicate well, leading to misunderstandings and slowed project progress.
+- Distrust between tech and business teams happens when these groups don't communicate well, leading to misunderstandings and slowed project progress.
+Learn more - Distrust between tech and business teams happens when these groups don't communicate well, leading to misunderstandings and slowed project progress.
 Learn more

-Low employee motivation occurs when team members lack enthusiasm and drive to effectively contribute to product development efforts.
+- Low employee motivation occurs when team members lack enthusiasm and drive to effectively contribute to product development efforts.
+Learn more - Low employee motivation occurs when team members lack enthusiasm and drive to effectively contribute to product development efforts.
 Learn more

-Your teams have no decisions about what they’re building or even how they’re building.
+- Your teams have no decisions about what they’re building or even how they’re building.
+They seek approval for most things.
+Learn more - Your teams have no decisions about what they’re building or even how they’re building.
 They seek approval for most things.
 Learn more

 This is a premium card